akshayanandraut/api-utc/README.md

 ```

-from   -  From currency code.
-Must be a valid code.
-to     -  To currency code.
-Must be a valid code.
-amount -  Amount to be converted.
-Only numeric data is accepted.
+location   -  A valid location of where you want the current time.
 format -  (Optional).
 Specifies output response type.
-JSON(default), XML or DIRECT.
+JSON(default) or XML .

 ```